Dominic Cleal's Blog

 Most production setups are a bit more complex though with other systems we don't integrate with in Foreman, so the plugin support in version 1.1 is there to extend Foreman's capabilities.
 Since this means learning some Ruby and Rails, I've released foreman_hooks so admins can instead write simple shell scripts to hook straight into Foreman's orchestration feature.

 I'm going to walk through a example hook to run a PuppetDB command to clean up stored data (facts, resources) when hosts are deleted in Foreman.
-First we'll install the plugin by adding this config file:

 # echo "gem 'foreman_hooks'" > ~foreman/bundler.d/foreman_hooks.rb